isomerpages/nlb-biblioasia/index.md

       url: /videos/kunnuck-mistree
       image: "/images/Videos: BA Stories/kunnuckmistree.jpg"
       alt: " Kunnuck Mistree"
   - infopic:
-      title: A Qur’an Made in Singapore
-      subtitle: hari raya
-      button: "More on the 1869 Qur’an "
-      url: /vol-11/issue-4/jan-mar-2016/singapore-lithographed-quran
-      image: /images/vol-11-issue-4/a-singapore-made-quran/quran-homepage.jpg
-      description: This edition of the Qur’an in the National Library is one of the earliest extant copies to have been printed at Kampong Gelam in Singapore.
-      alt: Qur'an
-  - infopic:
       title: Cinema Pioneer Tan Cheng Kee
       subtitle: People